IBM/cloudpakforapps-workshop/workshop/README.md

   * Install Appsody into the IDE with Codewind
   * Learn about the developer flow, building your first application with Appsody
 * **Using Appsody CLI to develop/test/debug applications**
-  * Use the Appsody CLI to quickly create a backend and frontend applications for a sample applciation using two different technologies (Spring and nodejs express)
+  * Use the Appsody CLI to quickly create frontend and backend applications for a sample application using two different technologies (Spring and nodejs express)
-  * Run locally in Rapid Local Deevloperment Mode
+  * Run locally in Rapid Local Devlopement Mode
   * Deploy to your local kubernetes (?)
 * **Deploying to OpenShift with Appsody**
-  * Deploy the build application to IBM Managed OpenShift
+  * Deploy the built applications to IBM Managed OpenShift

 ### Kabanero for Solution Architects (Track 1)